rubensworks/article-privacy-decentralized/content/use-case.md

 Overview of the personalized address book use case where Alice, Bob and Carol have a data pod, and Alice and Dave aim to read certain data.
 Alice has an address book that contains links to the profiles of Bob and Carol.
-All triples in each profile is annotated with a role for users that can read that triple.
+All triples in each profile are annotated with a role for users that can read that triple.
 Full lines indicate data reading by people, and dashed lines indicate data links.
 </figcaption>